fvrests/website/src/content/posts/lavender.md

 ---
 title: Lavender
 pubDate: 2020-08-19
+cover:
-cover: /lavender/lavender.jpg
+  src: /lavender/lavender.jpg
-coverAlt: Lavender app in a browser window on a dark background with lavender plants, moon and stars
+  alt: Lavender app in a browser window on a dark background with lavender plants, moon and stars
 tags: ['projects']
 ---